MoiCoquille/Indalit-Website2/content/packs.md

 </h4>

 <h5 class="font03">
-The AWS Presentation Package provides you with a complete presentation of AWS and it's most important services.
-This is not really a technical presentation, but you do need to understand the basics of IT.
-Included will be the addition of a pre-defined topic that you especially want to cover.
-It will be followed by a Questions & Answers session and a second follow-up session on the points that need to be cleared.
+The presentation is a package composed of the following: (1) Introduction to AWS and it's main services (2) Questions & Answers session (3) Follow-Up session.
+It will not be technical but does require some basic IT knowledge.
+You will also get to go into more details on a topic you choose from the presentation topics.
 </h5>

 <div class="br-01">